 Prior to the invention of the Internet, the main way that not-published information was shared was through actual human interactions.
 In other words, it was only when a student talked with a professor, or academics talked with each other at conferences, that the unpublished ideas/knowledge in someone’s head was shared.

-As I see it, that’s an incredible waste of human intelligence.
-Scholars have all of these ideas/insights in their heads. . . but if that knowledge only gets shared through their limited number of publications (each of which can take years to make it into print) and through their limited number of conversations (After all, how many students ever go to a professor’s office hours?). . . then there must be a ton of information in the heads of scholars that people never know about.
+As I see it, that’s an incredibly inefficient use of human knowledge.
+Scholars have all of these ideas/insights in their heads. . . but if that knowledge only gets shared through their limited number of publications (each of which can take years to make it into print) and through their limited number of conversations (After all, how many students ever go to a professor’s office hours?). . . then there must be a ton of information in the heads of scholars around the world that people never know about.

 So it struck me that it would be much better just to put ideas “out there” for anyone to find whenever they needed them.
 So that is why I started this blog.
-I wasn’t sure if anyone would read it, but I felt that it was better to put the information that I had in my head “out there” rather than to just leave it in my head.
+I wasn’t sure if anyone would read it, but I felt that it was better to put the information that I had in my head (insignificant though it may be) “out there” rather than to just leave it in my brain.